Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Gameplay section.

-7. Add in-game option "Allow Spacebar in Dialogs" (only available in PST:EE)
+7. Add in-game option "Allow Spacebar in Dialogs" (only available for PST:EE)

 Setting this option allows you to use the spacebar to continue in dialogs.

 Option can be found in Gameplay section.

-8. Add in-game option "Limits druidic spells for Cleric/Ranger" (not available in PST:EE)
+8. Add in-game option "Limits druidic spells for Cleric/Ranger" (not available for PST:EE)

 Setting this option limits druidic spell levels to level 3 for Cleric/Rangers (as per D&D rules).